distributedci/dci-blog/content/2022-09-01-preflight-integration-in-dci.md

         # To generate it: connect.redhat.com -> Product certification ->
         # Container API Keys -> Generate new key
         pyxis_apikey_path: "/opt/cache/pyxis-apikey.txt"

+        # Optional; provide this token when using the create_pr option
+        github_token_path: "/opt/cache/dcicertbot-token.txt"

         # List of operators to certify,
         # you could provide many operators at once.